tanoconsulting/ezmigrationbundle2/README.md

   For the moment, the best workaround is to use the `filter-expression` parameter on the command-line when running `doctrine:migrations:diff` and friends, with a value of `kaliop_migrations_*`

-* if you get fatal errors when running a migration stating that a node or object has not been found, it is most likely related to how the dual-kernel works in eZPublish, and the fact that the legacy and Symfony kernels use a separate connection to the database.
-Since the migration bundle by default wraps all database changes for a migration in a database transaction, when the Slots are fired which allow the legacy kernel to clear its caches, the legacy kernel cannot see the database changes applied by the Symfony kernel, and, depending on the specific Slot in use, might fail with a fatal error.
-  The simplest workaround is to disable usage of transactions by passing the `-u` flag to the `migrate` command.

-* similar symptoms can manifest themselves when you are using the Solr Search Engine Bundle.
+* fatal errors when running a migration can manifest themselves when you are using the Solr Search Engine Bundle.
   In this case the problem is compounded the fact that, even if a node or object is sent to Solr from within a database transaction, the Solr search index might be configured to only commit received data within a short time delay.
   A known workaround involve: